jeppeklh/datamatiker-noter-quartz2/content/00 - Programmering og Teknologi/Languages/SQL/Security/Role Management.md

 tags: #Programmering #SQL #SQLSecurity

-## Definition
+> [!tldr] Definition
+> Role Management involves creating and managing roles, which are collections of privileges.
+> Roles make it easier to manage permissions for groups of users.

 ---
-Role Management involves creating and managing roles, which are collections of privileges.
-Roles make it easier to manage permissions for groups of users.

 ## Example
----
 ```sql
 -- Creating a new role
 CREATE ROLE 'role_name';